Teaching 19th-Century Literature

+From Romantic poetry to Gothic horror, from depictions of poverty and industrialisation to portrayals of the middle classes, and from crime fiction to fin de siècle decadence: the literary works of the Romantic and Victorian periods, and the contexts in which they were written, offer a wealth of topics to explore.
 This conference for English teachers is designed to support and invigorate teaching at both GCSE and A Level and revitalise approaches to 19th-century texts.
-The day includes a range of inspiring talks, with an opening keynote from Professor John Bowen, University of York uncovering aspects of the Gothic, and a closing session from acclaimed writer Tracy Chevalier reflecting on the enduring influence of Jane Eyre.
+The day includes a range of inspiring talks, with an opening keynote from Professor John Bowen, University of York unravelling elements of the Gothic, and a closing session from acclaimed writer Tracy Chevalier reflecting on the enduring influence of Jane Eyre.
 As well as an engaging introduction to the Library’s in-depth online resources to support teaching and learning, delegates will have a choice of practical workshop sessions exploring a range of texts, themes and ideas of the period.

 This event draws on the riches of our Discovering Literature: Romantics and Victorians website and will offer opportunities throughout the day for you to develop ways of incorporating the site into your teaching.
-Lunch is included, as are opportunities for networking.
+Lunch is included, as are opportunities for networking with contributors, delegates and supporting organisations.

 09.45 Registration and coffee